top banner

 Financial Literacy Month – Resources for Life

-Since 2021, United for Literacy has expanded its Financial Literacy resources for children, youth, parents, and educators.
-We are proud to say that we now have a suite of excellent resources in English and French (as well as one guide that has been translated into Oji-Cree).
-These resources can be found on our web site, under resources
+Since 2021, United for Literacy has expanded its financial education resources for children, youth, parents, and educators.
+We have a library of excellent resources in both English and French (as well as a guide translated into Oji-Cree).
+These resources are available on our website under the resources tab.

 For example, here is the website of the Ministry of Education of Ontario.
 From the homepage, navigate to the menu and select Education and Training.
 There, you'll find a wealth of information related to elementary and secondary schools, skills training, financial aid, and a host of other valuable resources.